When to stop bathing kids together? Or with a parent? Expert Advice & Tips

 So…

 As long as the children are of a similar age (+/- 2 years) and stage of sexual development, then it is relatively safe.
-You may also need to talk to them about your family rules in regard to private body parts.
+You may also need to talk to them about your family rules regarding private body parts.

 What if they are bathing with someone else’s child?

-So if the kids get muddy and it is too cold to hose them off outside, call the other parent and ask if it’s okay to throw them into the bath together.
+So if the kids get muddy and it is too cold to hose them off outside, call the other parent and ask if throwing them into the bath together is okay.
 If you can’t get hold of them, then bathe them separately.

 Or if they are sleeping over at your house, check that the parents are okay with the children bathing together.